Apollop24/Professional-Fetal-Movement-Dashboard/README.md

 ### **Contribution Process**
 1. Fork the repository
-2. Create feature branch (`git checkout -b feature/medical-enhancement`)
+2. Create a feature branch
-3. Commit changes (`git commit -am 'Add clinical recommendation engine'`)
+3. Commit changes
-4. Push to branch (`git push origin feature/medical-enhancement`)
+4. Push to branch
 5. Create Pull Request with detailed description

 ---